lengstrom/gitlinks/README.md

 </p>
 <img src="static/remote_url.png"/>
 <p>
-    After this step, you should be able to make golinks to your heart's content.
+    After this step, you should be able to make go links to your heart's content.
 </p>

 # Big Shoutouts